imomaliev/blogging/dev-to/Creating-vite-vue-ts-template/14-Setup-jest/README.md

 ### Fix `ReferenceError: document is not defined`

-1. If running tests causes
+1. If running tests causes.

     ```console
     $ npm run test